 The next generation's official name is still currently unknown.
 Apple may very well decide to reinstate the interim "S" line of devices now that its first decade of existence is in its rearview mirror.
 If that's the case, we might be looking at an iPhone XS and iPhone XS Plus, but where does that leave the third model?

-To be honest, they could really come up with anything for these three models.
+Apple could come up with any names for these three models.
 We have yet to be in a situation like this, where there is a model number jump, so there's less of a chance of any of these being called an iPhone 9.
 Still, here are some possible combinations, in order from 5.8-inch (the real X successor) to 6.5-inch (the Plus model) to 6.1-inch (a cheaper model).

 - iPhone XS, iPhone XS Plus, iPhone 9